A tribute to Larry Tesler, the father of user-friendly design

 In 1974, a Xerox Corp. salesman, assigned to sell the company’s new product, a word processor, came to PARC complaining about how hard the devices were to use.
 Tesler’s colleagues sent the salesman to talk with Tesler, who had a reputation for being passionate about ease of use.
 The salesman said to Tesler, “It’s really hard to sell this stuff, the software is just so unfriendly.”
 “Unfriendly?”
 Tesler responded.
 “That’s an interesting way to think about it.
 So you want friendly software, software that is friendly to the user.”
 From that day on Tesler started to throw the word “friendly” into every report he wrote, and it moved into the lexicon, hitting Time magazine in 1975, when a Xerox executive said the goal of PARC was to make software friendly to the user.

 Tesler’s first breakthrough happened at Xerox PARC through ethnographic research, the type of discussions and observations that drive what one might call “design thinking” today.
 He had a new secretary.
 She’d only used high-end typewriters before, so he valued her tabula rasa view of word processing.
-So he asked to sit at a blank computer monitor and describe her ideal way to take notes and write documents.
+Tesler asked her to sit at a blank computer monitor and describe her ideal way to take notes and write documents.
 What she described was Gypsy, which Tesler would then create alongside Timothy Mott.

 Gypsy was not the world’s first word processor, but the first word processor as you know it.
 Gypsy allowed the use of a keyboard and mouse at the same time.
 It eliminated “modes,” a trope of computation that makes software switch entirely out of one functionality to access another.
 For instance, in Gypsy’s predecessor, if you wanted to insert text, that was its own mode you accessed by typing “I.” You typed everything you wanted to insert at once.
 And then when you left insert mode, all of the new text would be inserted.